GabeRRoberts/war-simulator/README.md

 Version 1.0 goals for an undecided future date:
 -Rework the UI to be more easily readable.
 Numbers should be large and suits should be small.
 -Replace the getchar() filler with a function that can read bash-esque commands like:
-  >run X turns for easy testing of large war simluations, returning how many turns were simluated.
+  +run X turns for easy testing of large war simluations, returning how many turns were simluated.
-  >status on each player's draw and discard piles
-  >stats for lifetime game statistics (number of times restacked, total round wins for each player, etc) -Add tie war mechanics where 1 card is turned over as a bounty of sorts.
+  +status on each player's draw and discard piles +stats for lifetime game statistics (number of times restacked, total round wins for each player, etc) -Add tie war mechanics where 1 card is turned over as a bounty of sorts.